 Simon Rogers is editor of the Guardian’s Datablog and Datastore, an online data resource which publishes hundreds of raw datasets and encourages its users to visualise and analyse them.
 He is the author of Facts are sacred: the power of data available now on Kindle.
 Simon is also a news editor on the Guardian, working with the graphics team to visualise and interpret huge datasets.
 He was closely involved in the Guardian’s exercise to crowdsource 450,000 MP expenses records and the organisation’s coverage of the Afghanistan Wikileaks war logs.
 Previously he was the launch editor of the Guardian’s online news service and has edited the paper’s science section.
 He has edited two Guardian books: How Slow Can You Waterski and The Hutton Inquiry...
 Read More.

-Jeni Tennison is the Technical Director of the Open Data Institute.
-As a developer, she specialises in open data publishing and consumption, including XML, JSON and linked data APIs.
-She trained as a knowledge engineer, gaining a PhD in collaborative ontology development.
+Jeni Tennison is the technical director of the Open Data Institute.
+As a developer, Jeni specializes in open data publishing and consumption, including XML, JSON, and linked data APIs.
+She trained as a knowledge engineer and holds a PhD in collaborative ontology development.
 Jeni was the technical architect and lead developer for legislation.gov.uk and worked on the linked data aspects of data.gov.uk.
-She is author of several technical books and was appointed to the W3C’s Technical Architecture Group in 2011.
-She is also a member of the Open Data User Group and of the UK Government Linked Data Group.
+Jeni is author of several technical books and was appointed to the W3C’s Technical Architecture group in 2011.
+She is also a member of the Open Data user group and the UK Government Linked Data group.

 Kaitlin is the director of the Mozilla Science Lab, a new open science initative at Mozilla to help researchers use the power of the web to change science’s future.
 She’s previously worked at Digital Science, a technology company out of Macmillan Publishers, as well as Creative Commons, where she managed their science program.
 She also advises the UK government on digital technology and data-intensive science and business, and is on the board of DataKind UK.
 You can follow her at @kaythaney.